BinhLe001/computerscience/Workshop/18. Custom Vision Service/Custom Vision Service HOL.md

     _Tagging the test image_

-1. Perform another quick test using the file named **FlowersTest.jpg** in the "Quick Test" folder.
-Confirm that this image is assigned a low probability of being a Picasso, a Rembrandt, or a Pollock.
+1. Perform another quick test using the file named **test2.jpg** in the "Quick Test" folder.
+Confirm that this image is assigned a low probability of being a Hot Dog.

-The model is trained and ready to go and appears to be adept at identifying paintings by certain artists.
+The model is trained and ready to go and appears to be adept at identifying Hot Dogs and Not Hot Dogs.
 Now let's go a step further and incorporate the model's intelligence into an app.

 <a name="Exercise5"></a>
 ## Exercise 5: Create a Node.js app that uses the model ##

 The true power of the Microsoft Custom Vision Service is the ease with which developers can incorporate its intelligence into their own applications using the [Custom Vision Prediction API](https://southcentralus.dev.cognitive.microsoft.com/docs/services/eb68250e4e954d9bae0c2650db79c653/operations/58acd3c1ef062f0344a42814).
-In this exercise, you will use Visual Studio Code to modify an app named Artwork to use the model you built and trained in previous exercises.
+In this exercise, you will use Visual Studio Code to modify an app named Not Hot Dog to use the model you built and trained in previous exercises.

 1. If Node.js isn't installed on your system, go to https://nodejs.org and install the latest LTS version for your operating system.